 - Illegal drug use

 - Immune system problems

 - Certain toxins

-- Take certain medicines such as antidepressants or antihistamines
+- Certain medicines such as antidepressants or antihistamines

-- Don’t take enough vitamin B-12 or folate
+- Low levels of vitamin B-12 or folate

-Most people don’t have symptoms.
-But, neutropenia can lead to an infection.
+Most people won’t have symptoms.
+Neutropenia can lead to an infection.
 This may cause:

 - Fever or chills—may come on quickly

 - Yellowish skin or whites of the eyes— jaundice